xmidt-org/docs/content/docs/operating/getting_started/talaria.md

 ```

 # Troubleshooting
--   Device is not showing up
-    -   Because of the consistent hash it may not be allowed to talk to that talaria
+The most common error is [devices not showing](/docs/operating/troubleshooting/#device-is-not-showing-up-in-cluster-talaria).

 # Next
-Talaria should be up and running now; let's stand up [petasos](../petasos).
+Talaria should be up and running now; let's stand up [petasos](/docs/operating/getting_started/petasos).